ubports/docs.ubports.com/humanguide/design-concepts/system-palette.rst

 Core Colours
 ~~~~~~~~~~~~

-The Ubuntu colour palette has been created to reflect the spirit of our
+The Ubuntu colour palette has been created to reflect the spirit of the brand.
-brand.

 .. figure:: /_static/images/humanguide/color-orange.svg